 And this is reflected in the stock market, 40 years ago, if one bought $100 worth of shares in the top 500 American companies, it would be now worth $4,500.

-Even better, with that same amount, you can even buy into the performance of over a thousand companies across the world!
+With just $100 you can buy the shares of the top 30 companies in Singapore.
+Even better, with that same amount, you can even buy into the performance of over a thousand companies across the world.

-- STI rule: “The top 30 companies in Singapore”
+- STI: The top 30 companies in Singapore

-- S&P 500 rule: “The Top 500 companies in the U.S”
+- S&P 500: The Top 500 companies in the U.S

-- MSCI Core World rule: “A spread of 1,636 companies to represent the economy across the developed world”
+- MSCI Core World: A spread of 1,636 companies representing economies across the developed world

 So ETFs track these indexes.
 This means buying a single unit of an ETF exposes you to a broad index of multiple companies.